WASP-107b

-WASP-107b is a super-Neptune exoplanet that orbits the star WASP-107.
-It lies 200 light-years away from Earth in the constellation Virgo.
+WASP-107b is a super-Neptune exoplanet that orbits the K-type star WASP-107 which is located around 200 light-years away from Earth in the constellation of Virgo.

 Its discovery was announced in 2017 by a team led by D. R. Anderson via the WASP-South.

 Planetary orbit

-WASP-107b could not have formed in its current orbit.
-It likely migrated inward from its birth orbit beyond 1 AU due to interaction with the heavier planet WASP-107c.
+It orbits around WASP-107 at a distance of around 0.05 AU with a eccentricity of 0.09 taking around 5.7 days to complete an orbit around the star.
+This makes it is about eight times nearer to its star than Mercury is to the Sun.
 It is in a retrograde orbit, strongly misaligned with the equatorial plane of the parent star.
 The misalignment angle is equal to 118°.
 WASP-107c follows a highly eccentric and inclined orbit with a period of 1088 days.

+WASP-107b could not have formed in its current orbit.
+It likely migrated inward from its birth orbit beyond 1 AU due to interaction with the heavier planet WASP-107c.